ClickerNZ/ED_Enhanced_T16000/SupportFiles/Documents/ButtonActionsReference.md

 # ED_ENHANCED_T16000 - BUTTON ACTIONS REFERENCE

-Refer to the Joystick and Throttle BUTTONS.
+Refer to the Joystick and Throttle BUTTONS images below.

 [Joystick Buttons](/Mapfiles/T16000-Joystick-BUTTONS.png)

 [Throttle Buttons](/MapFiles/TWCSThrottle-BUTTONS.png)

-For a quick reference refer the Enhanced or FULL Keymap refer to the T16000-Joystick-ENHANCED-ACTIONS and TWCSThrottle-ENHANCED-ACTIONS
-image files alongside the Quick Reference - ENHANCED spreadsheet.
+For a quick reference for either the Enhanced or FULL Keymap refer to the T16000-Joystick-ENHANCED-ACTIONS and TWCSThrottle-ENHANCED-ACTIONS image files alongside the Quick Reference - ENHANCED spreadsheet.

 In the images and spreadsheets each switch/button is referenced via it's button name (eg TS1) and alongside will be a prefix of U, M or D.
 - 'U' is called the UP modified action.
 Press and HOLD Throttle button TBTN2, then press and release the action button